Royal6969/pizza-delivery-app/README.md

 You can also use Client-side Rendering along with Static Generation or Server-side Rendering.
 That means some parts of a page can be rendered entirely by client side JavaScript.

-## 🔁 What is Server Side Rendering ?
+## What is Server Side Rendering? 🔁

 If a page uses Server-side Rendering, the page HTML is generated on each request.

 To use Server-side Rendering for a page, you need to export an async function called getServerSideProps.
 This function will be called by the server on every request.